itsjunetime/smserver/README.md

 ### To build from source and install as .deb (system app):

+1. Make sure you have xcode commandline tools installed
 1. Clone this repository
 1. cd into the directory where the podfile is installed
 1. If cocoapods are not installed, run `sudo gem install cocoapods`